 Introduction to the global commercial community, theory and practice.
 Exploration of trade and development with the Pacific Rim, Eastern/Western Europe, Third World and developing nations.
 Major economic, social, political, cultural forces directing the competitive business environment.
 Examination of the full range of international commercial activities, marketing, logistics, research, risk analysis, and global corporate ethics and social responsibility.
-BUSI 55 DEPARTMENT HONORS PROJECTS IN BUSINESS 1 Unit One hour lecture.

-Seminar in business readings, research, critical techniques and practice.
-Specific topics vary.
-BUSI 57 PRINCIPLES OF ADVERTISING 4 Units Advisory: Not open to students with credit in ADVT 57.
+PRINCIPLES OF ADVERTISING 4 Units Advisory: Not open to students with credit in ADVT 57.
 Four hours lecture.

 Introduction to the relationship between advertising and society, and consumer and business.
 Analysis of markets and direction of advertising campaigns toward them.
 Selection of media.
 Evaluation and proper use of the creative aspects of advertising.
 Budgets.
 Actual creation of an advertising campaign.
 BUSI 58 SURVEY OF INTERNATIONAL MARKETING 4 Units Advisory: Not open to students with credit in BIS 58.
 Four hours lecture.

 Contemporary developments of international marketing functions, concepts and business activities that determine global customer demand for products and services.

 BUSI 59 PRINCIPLES OF MARKETING 4 Units

-Formerly BUSI 90.
+Four hours lecture.

 Contemporary marketing developments and applications relative to business activities that determine customer demand for products and services.
-Focus on market planning strategy, determining the right product, price, distribution and promotion elements and evaluating the results of effective marketing decision-making from both a marketer's and a consumer's perspective.

-BUSI 61 INVESTMENT FUNDAMENTALS

-Three hours lecture.
+Focus on market planning strategy, determining the right product, price, distribution and promotion elements and evaluating the results of effective marketing decisionmaking from both a marketer's and a consumer's perspective.
+BUSI 61 INVESTMENT FUNDAMENTALS 3 Units Three hours lecture.
 Introduction to securities investment characteristics and rights.
 Portfolio building.
 Stock exchanges and over-the-counter markets.
 Investment banking and investment trusts.
 Financial statements, stock choice and selection, investment methods, technical market and stock analysis, financial planning, bond portfolios.

-3 Units

-BUSI 62 PRINCIPLES OF SALESMANSHIP 3 Units

-Three hours lecture.
+PRINCIPLES OF SALESMANSHIP 3 Units BUSI 62 Three hours lecture.
 The principles and techniques of selling ideas, products, services.
 Focus on persuasive activities, buying behavior, communication, ethics.
 Combines an emphasis on the art of selling with providing effective customer service.

-BUSI 64 SPECIAL PROJECTS IN BUSINESS 1 Units

-BUSI 64X 2 Units

-BUSI 64Y 3 Units

-BUSI 64Z 4 Units

-One hour lecture for each unit of credit.
-May be taken for a maximum of six units.
+BUSI 64 SPECIAL PROJECTS IN BUSINESS 1 Unit BUSI 64X 2 Units BUSI 64Y 3 Units BUSI 64Z 4 Units Any combination of BUSI 64, 64X, 64Y & 64Z may be taken for a maximum of six units.
+One hour lecture.

 Advanced readings, research, and/or project in business.
 Specific topics determined in consultation with instructor.

-BUSI 91L INTRODUCTION TO BUSINESS 4 Units INFORMATION PROCESSING

-Formerly: BUSI 10

-Three hours lecture, two hours laboratory.

-Knowledge and understanding of business uses of computer and information processing.
-Introduction to computer hardware and software and popular operating systems.
-Hands-on experience in the use of word processing software, spreadsheet software, presentation graphics software, database software and communications software.

-BUSI 92 FINANCIAL PLANNING PRACTICES 4 Units
+BUSI 92 FINANCIAL PLANNING PRACTICES 4 Units Four hours lecture.

-Advisory: Pass/No Pass

-Four hours lecture.

 Examination of financial and retirement planning, mutual funds, real estate, bonds, cash equivalents, gold, stock, tax-free income, sources of investment help, advisory services.

-BUSI 95 SMALL BUSINESS MANAGEMENT 3 Units

-Three hours lecture.
+BUSI 95 SMALL BUSINESS MANAGEMENT 3 Units Three hours lecture.
 Creating, managing and profiting from a small business.
 For potential or present entrepreneurs.
 Emphasis on organization and operation of a small business, including problems of raising capital, establishing an effective marketing plan, and directing and motivating employees.
-BUSI 95E SMALL BUSINESS EXPORT & IMPORT 3 Units Advisory: Not open to students with credit in BIS 95E.
+SMALL BUSINESS EXPORT & IMPORT 3 Units Advisory: Not open to students with credit in BIS 95E.
 Three hours lecture.

 Challenges and opportunities of world trade through small business exporting and importing.
 The basic mechanics, market analysis, pricing, financing, marketing, insurance, transportation and distribution of exports/imports.
 Expert assistance and resources.

 BUSI 97 MANAGEMENT SEMINAR .5 Unit

+BUSI 97X 1 Unit

+BUSI 97Y 1.5 Units

+BUSI 97Z 3 Units

 Advisory: Pass/No Pass.

+Any combination of BUSI 97, 97X, 97Y & 97Z, may be taken for a maximum of 6 units

-One-half hour lecture for each half unit of credit.
-May be taken for six units of credit.
+One hour lecture for each unit of credit.

 In-depth exposure to specific management theories and processes and the various leaders in the field.
 See Schedule of Classes for specific topics being offered.

-BUSI 97D BASIC MANAGEMENT & SUPERVISION

-Advisory: Pass/No Pass.
+BUSI 102 PRACTICAL PERSONAL FINANCE 1 Unit

+Two hours lecture-laboratory.